moraeslucas/RESTfulClient/README.md

 # RESTfulClient

-RESTful web service with .NET Core and C#
+RESTful web service with .NET Core and C#; It contains the main HTTP methods